xaviergonz/T4Immutable/README.md

 #### JSON.NET
 * If you use a *public generated constructor* just add `JsonIgnore` to computed properties.
 * If you use a *non-public generated constructor* then:

-  1. Either use `PreConstructor = "[Newtonsoft.Json.JsonConstructor]"` inside the `ImmutableClass` attribute.
+Use `PreConstructor = "[Newtonsoft.Json.JsonConstructor]"` inside the `ImmutableClass` attribute.
 (Recommended over the next option)

-  2. Or:
+Alternatively:
   1. Add the `ImmutableClassOptions.AllowCustomConstructors` to the `Options` parameter of the `ImmutableClass` attribute.
   2. Add a constructor with no arguments.
   3. Add a private/protected setter to all your non-computed properties if they didn't have any.
   4. Add `JsonIgnore` to computed properties.
   5. NB: In this case JSON.net will call the constructor and then _later_ set the properties one by one.

 #### Protobuf.NET
 1. Mark your class as `[ProtoContract]`.